ayrat555/ayrat555.github.io/_posts/2017-11-26-simple-telegram-bot.md

   end
 end
 ```
-I'm getting telegram_api from config file because I use mocked version of it in the test environment with the awesome [mox library](https://github.com/plataformatec/mox). poll/1 method gets updates from telegram and replies to every update with replying process (QuotesBot.Bot.Server), it returns id of the last update that was processed.
+To be able to mock `telegram_api` in tests with the awesome [mox library](https://github.com/plataformatec/mox) I'm getting `telegram_api` from config file. `poll/1` method gets updates from Telegram and replies to every update with replying processes (`QuotesBot.Bot.Server`), it returns id of the last update that was processed.

-Here's QuotesBot.Polling.Server:
+Here's `QuotesBot.Polling.Server`:

 ```elixir
 defmodule QuotesBot.Polling.Server do